OpenNTI/nti.dataserver/docs/user_logon.rst

 Invitations
 ===========

 Invitation tokens may be specified at account creation time.

-.. automodule:: nti.appserver.invitations.interfaces
+See :mod:`nti.appserver.invitations.interfaces`.

 Bounced Emails
 ==============